penguian/glucat/INSTALL.md

 The regression tests `./test00/test00` to `./test17/test17` recognize the program arguments `--help`, `--no-catch`, and `--verbose`.
-The `--no-catch` argument disables the default exception catching behaviour of a regression test, to allow prgram crashes to be more easily debugged.
+The `--no-catch` argument disables the default exception catching behaviour of a regression test, to allow program crashes to be more easily debugged.
 For `./test00/test00` and `./test11/test11` the argument `--verbose` produces verbose output essentially by setting the error tolerance to zero.
 Verbose output can become quite large.